Roy Cohn: Legal career in New York

-After leaving McCarthy, Cohn had a 30-year career as an attorney in New York City.
-His clients included Donald Trump; New York Yankees baseball club owner George Steinbrenner; Aristotle Onassis; Mafia figures Tony Salerno, Carmine Galante, John Gotti and Mario Gigante; Studio 54 owners Steve Rubell and Ian Schrager (who hosted his birthday there one year – the invitation appearing like a subpoena); the Roman Catholic Archdiocese of New York; Texas financier and philanthropist Shearn Moody, Jr.; and business owner Richard Dupont.
-Dupont, then 48, was convicted of aggravated harassment and attempted grand larceny for his extreme attempts at coercing further representation by Cohn for a bogus claim to property ownership in a case against the actual owner of 644 Greenwich Street, Manhattan, where Dupont had operated Big Gym, and from where he had been evicted in January 1979.
-Throughout Cohn's career there were accusations of theft, obstruction, extortion, tax evasion, bribery, blackmail, fraud, perjury, and witness tampering.
-Cohn was known for his active social life, charitable giving, and combative and loyal personality.
-His combative personality would often come out in the threatening letters he would send to those who dared to sue his clients.
+After resigning from McCarthy's staff, Cohn had a 30-year career as an attorney in New York City.
+His clients included Donald Trump; New York Yankees baseball club owner George Steinbrenner; Aristotle Onassis; Mafia figures Tony Salerno, Carmine Galante, John Gotti and Mario Gigante; Studio 54 owners Steve Rubell and Ian Schrager; the Roman Catholic Archdiocese of New York; Texas financier and philanthropist Shearn Moody Jr.; and business owner Richard Dupont.
+Dupont, then 48, was convicted of aggravated harassment and attempted grand larceny for his attempts at coercing further representation by Cohn for a bogus claim to property ownership in a case against the actual owner of 644 Greenwich Street, Manhattan, where Dupont had operated Big Gym, and from where he had been evicted in January 1979.
+Cohn's other clients included retired Harvard Law School professor Alan Dershowitz, who has referenced Cohn as "the quintessential fixer".

+Indictments

+In the 1960s, Robert Morgenthau as U.S. Attorney for the Southern District indicted Cohn three times in six years on various charges.
+He was acquitted on all charges.

+In September 1963, Cohn and attorney Murray Gottesman were indicted for perjury and obstruction of justice, alleging that they had obstructed a federal investigation into allegations that Samuel S. Garfield and others defrauded United Dye and Chemical Corporation out of $5 million.
+On July 17, 1964, Cohn and Gottesman were acquitted on all charges.
+In January 1969, he was again indicted for conspiracy, extortion and blackmail.
+According to the indictment Cohn blackmailed some of the shareholders of Fifth Avenue Coach Lines into selling their shares which led B.S.F.
+Company taking control of bus routes of the Fifth Avenue Coach Lines.
+Judge Inzer Bass Wyatt dismissed the blackmail charge against Cohn.
+Cohn was acquitted.

 Political activities

-In the early 1960s Cohn became a board member of the Western Goals Foundation.
+In 1979, Cohn became a member of the Western Goals Foundation; he served on the board of directors with Edward Teller.
 Although he was registered as a Democrat, Cohn supported most of the Republican presidents of his time and Republicans in major offices across New York.
 He maintained close ties in conservative political circles, serving as an informal advisor to Richard Nixon and Ronald Reagan.
-Cohn was also linked to and worked with Democrats such as Ed Koch, Meade Esposito, and John Moran Bailey.
-While on the 1980 Reagan campaign, he befriended Roger Stone and introduced him to Donald Trump.
-Cohn's other clients included retired Harvard Law School professor Alan Dershowitz, who has referenced Cohn as "the quintessential fixer."
+While aligning himself with Republicans he simultaneously forged close ties to Democrats including New York mayor Ed Koch, New York secretary of state Carmine DeSapio, and Brooklyn party boss Meade Esposito.

+In 1972, he helped Nixon discredit the candidacy of George McGovern's Vice Presidential running mate Thomas Eagleton by leaking Eagleton's medical records to the press.
+Eagleton's medical record unveiled that he had been treated for depression.

+During the years of debate over the passage of New York's first gay rights bill, Cohn would align himself with the Archdiocese of New York and express his conviction that "homosexual teachers are a grave threat to our children".